chinmaymk/aikit/docs/guide/getting-started.md

 # Getting Started

-AIKit provides lightweight generation abstraction for OpenAI, Anthropic, and Google Gemini APIs.

-## Scope

-**Use AIKit for**: Generation, streaming, tool calling (text and image inputs)
-**Use official SDKs for**: Fine-tuning, embeddings, moderation, file management, assistants
+So, you've decided to wrangle some AI models.
+Excellent choice.
+AIKit is here to make your life easier.
+Think of it as a universal translator for OpenAI, Anthropic, and Google Gemini.
+You speak once, they all understand.
+Mostly.

-## Installation
+## 1. Installation

+First things first, let's get this thing installed.
+Open your terminal and chant the sacred words:

 ::: code-group